 Decreases Costs of Development

 Since a microservice oriented app is a bunch of independent, small and composable services, most of them are reusable.
 That’s what happens when the entire data and business logic is removed from an app and split into tiny manageable bits, which are complemented by a user-interface, converted into modular, purpose-built components.
 This approach ensures there is one application logic copy at every level that enables capability, regardless of the number of applications leveraging that logic.

 Over time, apps running within a Microservice Architecture decrease development cost and ensure agility in development (yet another good reason to choose this path).
 Simply put, you can repair, rebuild upgrade or supply a Microservice without tearing down the entire application.

 Better Service Diagnostics and Outage Management

 Monolithic apps are similar to a Jenga Tower: you never know which brick might fail in case of an outage.
 Since all modules of the app run within the same process, If a module gets affected by a bug, it brings down the whole process, thus the entire app is affected.
 You might lose hundreds or even thousands of business opportunities until you’re done troubleshooting.

 Compare to the monolithic disaster, Microservice Architectures are more reliable.
 That is because each service is built and deployed independently as a resilient entity and outages occurring at a service level will not bring down your entire system.
 In fact, you can continue providing services to your customers while troubleshooting an outage, without them even noticing.

 Faster Time-to-market Metrics

 In an ever-changing industry, the faster you can deploy modern functionality to your app – the better.
-When your app follows a monolithic approach, each change can impact the entire system and most of the time, releasing new features involves testing the entire app which takes a lot of time and effort.
+When your app follows a monolithic approach, each change can impact the entire system.
+Most of the time, releasing new features involves testing the entire app which takes a lot of time and effort.
 Basically, you risk delivering a competitive feature later than your opponents, which may result in customer churn.